signalfx/splunk-otel-js-web/README.md

 ### `SplunkRum.setGlobalAttributes(attributes)`

-You can (re)set the entirety of `globalAttributes` at any time with this method.
+You can (re)set `globalAttributes` at any time with this method.
+Using it will overwrite specified properties and leave others unchanged.
 Any spans reported from this point on will have your new attributes set.
 You can pass `{}` or `undefined` to clear your global attributes.

 ## Manual OpenTelemetry instrumentation